PaulConyngham/academic-kickstart/content/post/What-the-Shell-is-a-Multi-Armed-Bandit?-Guest-Starring-the-Epsilon-Greedy-Algorithm.md

 > "What I cannot create, I do not understand" - Richard Feynman.

-We are going to make extensive use of Gym in accompanying programming exercise to this blog post.
+We are going to make extensive use of Gym in the accompanying programming exercise to this blog post.
 I highly suggest you have a crack at implementing Epsilon-Greedy on a multi-armed bandit scenario, as whilst I hope you may have gained the intuitiion of how the Multi Armed Bandit problem & Epsilon-Greedy Algorithm works in the explanation above - the best way to understand it is to build it yourself.

 Only 3 years ago, OpenAi released Gym.
 There was little to no media coverage of the significance of this release.